Baxter Clock: History

-Street clocks were installed in many American cities from the 1860s to early-20th century, with the two largest manufacturers on the East Coast being the Seth Thomas Clock Company and the E. Howard Clock & Watch Company.
-The Baxter Clock stands in front of 323 Pollock Street, a Dutch Revival style property built in 1918 that was the longtime home of the Baxter's Jewelry Store and currently vacant since 1 January 2019.
-It was listed for sale or lease, and it is believed to have sold and is currently being renovated, perhaps for a restaurant.
+Street clocks were installed in many American cities from the 1860s to the early 20th century, with the two largest manufacturers on the East Coast being the Seth Thomas Clock Company and the E. Howard Clock & Watch Company.
+The Baxter Clock stands in front of 323 Pollock Street, a Dutch Revival style property built in 1918 that was the longtime home of the Baxter's Jewelry Store.
+The building now houses Baxters 1892, a jazz club and bar.
 It was manufactured by the Seth Thomas Clock Company of Thomaston, Connecticut.
 The clock was built in 1920, but features a style and design similar to ones made in the late-19th century.
 Baxter's Jewelry Store, previously located on Middle Street, moved to Pollock Street around 1920, but didn't have the clock installed until 1930.
 It was listed on the NRHP on July 2, 1973.
 The clock was also designated a contributing property to the New Bern Historic District, which was listed on the NRHP on June 19, 1973.

 On May 5, 1977, a furniture truck backed into the clock, damaging the pedestal.
 Benny and Della Baxter hired a salvage company the following day to use a crane to lift the clock from the pedestal so it could be repaired.
 During the procedure, the clock was accidentally dropped causing it to smash into pieces on the sidewalk.
 The cast iron casing of the clock was relatively unscathed, but much of the workings was heavily damaged.
 The accident shocked the Baxters and residents of New Bern.
 Dabney Coddington, then a curator at Tryon Palace, said "That block of Pollock Street really looks naked, believe me."
 The Baxters attempted to repair or replace the clock, but were unsuccessful.
 The surviving pedestal was all that remained on the street for the next fourteen years while the broken pieces were stored in the basement of the jewelry store.
 In 1990, the non-profit Swiss Bear Downtown Development Corporation wanted to see if it was possible to restore the clock.
 Swiss Bear was granted ownership of the clock by the Baxter family on the condition it was restored.
 Swiss Bear in turn told city leaders the organization would help restore the clock if the city took over ownership and maintenance costs following the restoration.
 A Swiss Bear representative contacted the clock manufacturer Verdin Company of Ohio which had the original patterns of the clock case.
 Swiss Bear began the Baxter Clock Restoration Campaign which raised the necessary $28,000 needed for repairs.
 The repaired clock was dedicated on April 20, 1991, with special guest Patricia Dorsey, Secretary of the North Carolina Department of Cultural Resources, in attendance.
 The clock is believed to be the only one of its kind remaining in North Carolina.